 Amanda is an AI guiding Connor in his Mind Palace and pushing him further against the deviants.
 Her place is designed like a beautiful Zen Garden that seems to be affected by a time limit.
 The more the hours pass, the more Amanda’s reign will get consumed by what it looks like a drastic and constant seasonal change.

 When the game came out I played the first mission without any problems, but still decided to put it aside for a while due to the many issues people got in different chapters.
-When I launched it again a couple months ago after the patches applied, I found myself completely stuck at the beginning of Kara’s introduction.
+When I launched it again after the patches applied, I found myself completely stuck at the beginning of Kara’s introduction.
 The game was completely unplayable after the first mission, throwing a VK_ERROR at me whenever I tried to continue from that point.
 My graphics drivers were up to date, I could set the overall quality to High and Ultra settings as I met all the hardware requirements and yet something was preventing me from playing properly.

 The photo mode for DBH is a standalone application that allows you to: